RaissaFondjo/Group_6_Final_Project/README.md

 ## Questions that we want answer with the data:
 - What are the key factors that effect the price of the rental property?
-    - *We wanted to identify if the following key feature drive the price of the property: Neighborhood (Location), Competitor’s prices, Special Amenities, consumers’ reviews, and opinions.
+    -*We wanted to identify if the following key feature drive the price of the property: Neighborhood (Location), Competitor’s prices, Special Amenities, consumers’ reviews, and opinions.

 - Within the same neighborhood what make a customer to select one vs another property?
-    - *We wanted to identify if there is a correlation between reviews and # of times certain property being rent out.
+    -*We wanted to identify if there is a correlation between reviews and # of times certain property being rent out.

 - Which neighborhoods in Boston have the highest rental prices?
-    - *Reason behind the high price.
+    -*Reason behind the high price.

 ## ERD:
 ![ERD-Air_BandB](https://user-images.githubusercontent.com/78666055/125123343-8b499800-e0c4-11eb-8a4d-483298cb137a.png)